sapatekno/sapatekno.github.io/_posts/2019-10-14-welcome-to-jekyll.markdown

 ---
 layout: post
 title:  "Welcome to Jekyll!"
-author: hadian
+author: Hadian Alkani
 date:   2019-10-14 14:09:49 +0700
 categories: jekyll update
-tags: [hot, summer]
+tags: [blog, hello]
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.